BXING2/reinforcement-learning/UniAgent/README.md

 Simulation Environment Link: https://gymnasium.farama.org/index.html

 ## Model
-The model is PPO (Proximal Policy Optimization) which is a policy gradient algorithm.
+The model is PPO (Proximal Policy Optimization) which belongs to policy gradient algorithm.
+It consists of an actor model and critic model.
+The actor model approximates a policy function for generating the action distributions.
+The critic model approximates a value function for evaluating the goodness of the selected action given the state.
+The model is optimized on the clipped surrogate objective function to avoid a repid update on the parameters.
+For each iteration, a number of trajectories (a sequence of states and actions) are generated based on the current policy.
+Using the quantities including action probalities, advantages, predicted value and returns, the policy and value model parameters are optimized.
+For the next iteration, new trajectories are generated based on the updated policies.

 ## Evaluation
 | Train Return | Train Step Count |